 \subsection{Challenges}

 To recover from a middlebox failure, traffic must be rerouted to a redundant middlebox where the state of the failed middlebox is restored.
-With state being replicated on multiple servers during normal operation, the state of the failed middlebox can be restored from one of these replicas at failover.
-State replication involves following challenges that affect middlebox performance and consequently that of the chain:
+State replication has two challenges that affect middlebox performance.

-\textbf{Handling the non-determinism.} In a multi-threaded middlebox, the order in which interleaving threads access shared state is non-deterministic.
-Parallel updates can lead to observable states that are hard-to-restore.
-Devising an approach that allows high concurrency to achieve high performance while guaranteeing a correct recovery can be challenging.
-One approach to accommodate non-determinism is to log any state read and write, so that any potential observed state upon a failure can be restored from these logs \cite{rollback}.
-However, doing so complicates the middlebox design and failure recovery procedure, and can cause high performance overheads during normal operation.
+First, in a multithreaded middlebox, the order in which interleaving threads access shared state is non-deterministic.
+Parallel updates can lead to observable states that are hard-to-restore. {\blue The difficulty in achieving high performance multithreaded middleboxes is how we capture this state for recovery.} One approach to accommodate non-determinism is to log any state read and write, which allows restoring any observable state from the logs~\cite{rollback}.
+However, this complicates the failure recovery procedure because of record/replay, and leads to high performance overheads during normal operation.

-\textbf{Synchrony in state replication.} To tolerate $f$ failures, a packet is released \emph{only} when at least $f+1$ replicas acknowledge that state updates, due to processing of this packet, are replicated.
-In addition to inflating latency, such synchrony degrades throughput since expensive coordinations among packet processing and state replication are required for consistency (e.g., pausing packet processing until replication is acknowledged \cite{pico-replication,reinforce,stateless,chc}).
-The amount of overhead of such synchrony for a middlebox depends on where its replicas are located, and how state updates are disseminated to these locations.
-For a solution that is designed for individual middleboxes, the overheads can accumulate for each middlebox of the chain.
+Second, to tolerate $f$ failures, a packet is released \emph{only} when at least $f+1$ replicas acknowledge that state updates due to processing of this packet are replicated.
+In addition to increasing latency, synchronous replication reduces throughput since expensive coordinations between packet processing and state replication are required for consistency (e.g., pausing packet processing until replication is acknowledged~\cite{pico-replication,reinforce,stateless,chc}).
+The overhead of this synchrony for a middlebox depends on where its replicas are located, and how state updates are transferred to these locations.
+For a solution designed for individual middleboxes, the overheads can accumulate for each middlebox of a chain.